dgerabagi/data-curation-environment/flattened_repo.md

 ## 1. Overview & Goal

 This document provides a clear, step-by-step roadmap for the implementation of Phase 2.
-The scope of Phase 2 is now defined as the **Parallel Co-Pilot Panel with an integrated Diff Tool**.
+The scope of Phase 2 is now defined as the **Parallel Co-Pilot Panel with state persistence and an integrated Diff Tool**.
 This roadmap breaks the large feature set into smaller, manageable, and testable steps.
 The goal is to build the functionality incrementally, ensuring a stable foundation at each stage.

 ## 2. Implementation Steps

-### Step 1: Foundational UI & State
+### Step 1: Foundational UI & State Persistence (Highest Priority)

--   **Goal:** Create the static, non-functional UI for the Parallel Co-Pilot panel.
+-   **Goal:** Create a functional UI for the PCPP where all user input is saved and restored reliably.
 -   **Tasks:**
-    1.  **Scaffolding:** Run the `deploy_phase2_scaffold.js` script from `A42`.
+    1.  **Scaffolding & Config:** Ensure all files from `A42` are in place and correctly configured in `package.json`, `webpack.config.js`, etc.
-    2.  **Configuration:**
+    2.  **UI Development (`view.tsx`):**
-        *   Update `package.json` to add the new `parallelCopilot` view to `contributes.views`.
-        *   Update `webpack.config.js` to add the new `parallelCopilotView` entry point.
-        *   Update `services.ts` to instantiate and provide the new `HistoryService`.
-    3.  **UI Development (`view.tsx`):** Build the static React components for the panel based on the mockup in `A35`, including the tab bar, slider for tab count, metadata display table, and action buttons.
+        *   Build the static React components for the panel based on the updated mockup in `A35`.
--   **Outcome:** A visible but non-interactive panel that renders the basic layout.
+        *   **Crucially, re-add the "Cycle Context" and "Ephemeral Context" text areas to fix the C87 regression.**
+    3.  **Backend (`history.service.ts`):** Implement the core logic to read from and write to the `.vscode/dce_history.json` file.
+    4.  **State Sync Loop:** Implement the full persistence loop.
+Changes in the frontend UI trigger a debounced `SaveCycleData` IPC message.
+The backend `HistoryService` updates the JSON file.
+-   **Outcome:** A visible panel where any text typed into any field is saved and restored when the panel is closed and reopened or moved to a new window.

-### Step 2: Core "Swap" Functionality
+### Step 2: Cycle Navigator

--   **Goal:** Implement the primary "Swap with Source" feature.
+-   **Goal:** Enable navigation through the persistent history created in Step 1.
 -   **Tasks:**
-    1.  **IPC Channels:** Define the `RequestSwapFileContent` and related channels as specified in `A36`.
-    2.  **Backend (`fs.service.ts`):** Implement the `handleSwapFileContentRequest` method, which reads the original file content and overwrites it with the new content from the tab.
-    3.  **Frontend (`view.tsx`):** Wire up the "Swap with Source" button's `onClick` handler to send the IPC message and handle the response (placing the original content back into the tab).
+    1.  **IPC:** Implement the `RequestCycleHistoryList` and `RequestCycleData` channels.
+    2.  **Frontend (`view.tsx`):**
+        *   On load, fetch the list of all cycle IDs to determine the valid range for navigation (`1` to `maxCycleId`).
+        *   Wire the `<` and `>` buttons to change the `currentCycleId` state.
+        *   Create a `useEffect` hook that listens for changes to `currentCycleId` and requests the corresponding data from the backend.
+        *   The handler for `SendCycleData` will update the entire panel's state with the historical data.
--   **Outcome:** The user can paste code into a tab, click "Swap," and see the file on disk update, confirming the core workflow is functional.
+-   **Outcome:** The user can click the back and forward buttons to load and view the complete state of the PCPP from previous cycles.

-### Step 3: API Key Management & Settings
+### Step 3: File Association and Diffing

--   **Goal:** Implement the UI and backend for managing API keys and local LLM URLs.
+-   **Goal:** Implement the ability to see a diff for any file mentioned in an AI response.
 -   **Tasks:**
-    1. Follow the technical plan in `A41.
-DCE - Phase 2 - API Key Management - Feature Plan`.
-    2. Create a new `SettingsService` on the backend.
+    1.  **Add Dependency:** Add the `diff` library to `package.json`.
+    2.  **UI (`view.tsx`):**
+        *   Implement the "Associated Files" list UI element.
+It will be populated by the `detectedFiles` state, which is already being parsed.
+        *   Make each file in the list a clickable button.
-    3. Create a new command and webview for the settings UI.
+    3.  **IPC:** Create a `RequestFileContent` channel.
-    4. Implement logic to securely store API keys using `SecretStorage`.
--   **Outcome:** Users can securely save their API keys and configure a local model endpoint, preparing for live AI integration.
+    4.  **Backend (`fs.service.ts`):** Implement a handler that reads a file's content and sends it back.
+    5.  **Component (`DiffViewer.tsx`):** Create a new component that takes two strings and renders a side-by-side or inline diff.
+    6.  **Workflow:** Clicking a file in the list sends `RequestFileContent`.
+When the content arrives, the frontend shows the `DiffViewer` component (e.g., in a modal) with the original content and the content from the AI response.
+-   **Outcome:** The user can paste a response and immediately get a clear, color-coded view of the changes being proposed for any file.

-### Step 4: Basic Diffing Integration
+### Step 4: Core "Swap" Functionality

--   **Goal:** Integrate a simple diff view to compare a response with the source file.
+-   **Goal:** Implement the "Swap with Source" feature.
 -   **Tasks:**
-    1.  **Add Dependency:** Add a lightweight diffing library (e.g., `diff`) to `package.json`.
-    2.  **UI (`view.tsx`):** Add a "Diff" button to each tab.
-    3.  **Component (`DiffViewer.tsx`):** Create a new component that takes two strings (original and new) as props and renders them in a side-by-side or inline diff view.
-    4.  **Workflow:** Clicking the "Diff" button will fetch the original source content and render the `DiffViewer` component within the tab or in a modal.
+    1.  **IPC Channels:** Implement `RequestSwapFileContent`.
+    2.  **Backend (`fs.service.ts`):** Implement the `handleSwapFileContentRequest` method.
+    3.  **Frontend (`view.tsx`):** Wire up the "Swap" button to trigger the IPC message.
--   **Outcome:** The user can see a clear, color-coded comparison of changes proposed by an AI response without leaving the panel.
+-   **Outcome:** The user can test AI-generated code in their workspace with a single click.

-### Step 5: Cycle Navigator & History
+### Step 5: Advanced Features (Future Cycles)

--   **Goal:** Implement the ability to save and navigate through past cycles.
+-   **Goal:** Implement remaining features from the vision.
 -   **Tasks:**
-    1. Follow the technical plan in `A39.
-DCE - Phase 2 - Cycle Navigator - Technical Plan`.
-    2.  **Backend (`history.service.ts`):** Implement the logic to read and write to the `dce_history.json` file.
-    3.  **Frontend (`view.tsx`):** Build the UI controls for navigating cycles (`<`, `>`, cycle number).
-Implement the state management to load historical response data into the tabs when the user navigates.
--   **Outcome:** The extension now has a persistent memory, allowing users to review the entire history of their AI-driven development process.
+    *   Annotation and Rating (Comments, Thumbs Up/Down).

-### Step 6: Live API Integration (Becomes new Phase 3)
+    *   Live API Integration (The new Phase 3).

--   **Goal:** Connect the panel to live LLM APIs.
--   **Tasks:**
-    1. Create a new `LlmService` or extend an existing one to handle API calls.
-    2. Use the configured API keys/URL from Step 3.
-    3. Add a "Generate" or "Run Prompt" button that sends the current prompt and context to the selected LLM and streams the response back into a tab.
--   **Outcome:** The DCE becomes a fully-featured, end-to-end AI development environment.
+    *   Advanced UI from `A50` (Resizable panes, inner editors).
 </file>

 <file path="src/Artifacts/A44.
 DCE - Phase 1 - Word Document Handling Strategy.md">